adamstavely/shiny-waddle/test-harness/docs/POLICY_CREATION_GUIDE.md

 # Policy Creation Guide

-This guide explains how to create and configure access control policies for Sentinel, supporting both RBAC (Role-Based Access Control) and ABAC (Attribute-Based Access Control).
+This guide explains how to create and configure access control policies for TestOrchestrator, supporting both RBAC (Role-Based Access Control) and ABAC (Attribute-Based Access Control).

 ## Table of Contents